logicalrap/flutterPay/README.md

 ### Location Selection

 - Users can select their location before making a payment.
 The application performs real-time currency conversion to display the local currency equivalent.

+### XE API for Currency Conversion
+To provide real-time local currency display, the application employs the XE API for currency conversion.
+This API allows for accurate currency conversion calculations.

 ## Sample `.env` Configuration